 Faced with funding shortfalls and urgent needs to upgrade and expand infrastructure, some municipalities have considered privatization as a quick fix.
-However privatization, whether through infrastructure public-private partnerships (P3s), or contracted-out services, ends up costing much more.
+However, whether through infrastructure public-private partnerships (P3s), contracted-out services, or private financing, privatization ends up costing more.
 At the same time, corporate profits are put ahead of the public interest.
 Quality suffers, local control is weakened and over time, inequality increases in our communities.

 P3s don’t save money or lower risk

+While PPP Canada no longer exists, provincial P3 agencies continue to promote infrastructure privatization.
 Virtually all P3s in Canada have been justified on the basis that they are more efficient and transfer risk to the private sector.
-Yet, there is no foundation to the claim.
+Yet there is no foundation to either claim.

-A March 2016 paper from the University of Calgary’s School of Public Policy concluded that P3s cost as much as, or even more than, conventional fixed-price procurement arrangements.
+A March 2016 paper from the University of Calgary’s School of Public Policy concluded, as have nearly all objective studies, that P3s cost as much as, or even more than, conventional fixed-price procurement arrangements.
 The report also found that P3 time frames, when measured correctly, are just as long as public schedules.
 The study finds that “risks that are supposedly transferred to private partners are never truly transferred.”
 This study adds to a growing body of independent evidence that the “value for money” analyses used to justify P3s are deeply flawed.

-Quebec’s Charbonneau Commission concluded that the lack of competition and veil of secrecy surrounding the bidding for mega-project P3s opened the door for the kick-back and corruption schemes at Montreal’s McGill super-hospital (MUHC).
-What’s more, Quebec think-tank IRIS demonstrated that the province could save as much as $4 billion by buying back the contracts for the MUHC and another Montreal P3 hospital.
+Quebec’s Charbonneau Commission concluded that the lack of competition and veil of secrecy surrounding the bidding for mega-project P3s opened the door for corruption at Montreal’s McGill hospital (MUHC).
+What’s more, Quebec think tank IRIS demonstrated that the province could save as much as $4 billion by buying back the contracts for the MUHC and another Montreal P3 hospital.

-Earlier audits in Nova Scotia, New Brunswick, Quebec, British Columbia, and at the federal level have likewise uncovered examples of P3s being more expensive than the public alternative.
+Reviews by public spending watchdogs in Nova Scotia, New Brunswick, Quebec, British Columbia, and at the federal level have also uncovered examples of P3s being more expensive than public projects.

 Public works best for our communities

-Chronic underfunding has created a crisis that is putting enormous pressure on municipalities to privatize city services and infrastructure regardless of the detrimental impact it will have on future city budgets and a community’s quality of life.
+Chronic underfunding has created a crisis that is putting enormous pressure on municipalities to privatize city services and infrastructure regardless of the harm it will do to future city budgets and community quality of life.

 Maintaining public ownership and control of municipal utilities, services and infrastructure is essential to ensure democratic, equitable and thriving communities.

-For more information, including copies of Back in House and Asking the right questions, visit cupe.ca/privatization
+For more information, including copies of Canada Infrastructure Bank and the public’s right to know, Back in house and Asking the right questions, visit cupe.ca/privatization.